 Fentanyl

-Government and other public health agencies recognize fentanyl for its potency and high likelihood for misuse, addiction, and overdose.5 Though the effects of fentanyl are similar to other opioids included on this list, the potency of this opioid medication contributes to its unique risk for devastating health consequences.5
+Fentanyl, a synthetic opioid, was developed in 1959 for use in surgical anesthesia and for the treatment of severe and chronic pain.
+While fentanyl has an essential role in medicine, it is considered a Schedule II substance due to its potency and high likelihood for misuse, addiction and overdose risk.
+Though the effects of fentanyl are similar to those of other opioids included on this list, the potency (50 to 100 times stronger than morphine) of this opioid medication contributes to its unique risk for devastating health consequences.

-Fentanyl formulas that the U.S. government has approved for pharmaceutical use include:5
+Fentanyl formulas that the U.S. government has approved for pharmaceutical use include:

 - Nasal sprays